-Choosing who you learn from is your most important decision as a beginner in BJJ.
-I chose wrong when I started, at wasted pretty much 2 years on ridiculous techniques from a bonkers YouTube channel.
-Fortunately, there’s many more great instructors out there nowadays.
-In this post I share which I think are the best BJJ instructors for you to follow to get better quicker.
+I chose wrong when I started, and wasted pretty much 2 years on ridiculous techniques from a bonkers YouTube channel.
+Fortunately, you have many more great instructors to choose from now than I did back then.
+In this post I share who are the best BJJ instructors for you to follow to get better quicker.

 1. Lachlan Giles – Mr. Structure